Prince Harry and Meghan Markle's wedding, witnessed by millions of people, was a game-changer for Britain's royal family.

 The joint televised interview that William and Kate and, seven years later, Harry and Meghan sat down for was of course more of a modern ritual, the increased accessibility of the royal family more of a priority in recent years than it was doing WWII-era Britain, when it was more important to portray the monarchy as an unflappable institution that was always there for its subjects—for better, for worse, for richer, for poorer, in sickness and in health.

 The future queen of England (though no one predicted just how imminent her ascension would be, just over four years later) married Prince Philip on Nov.
 20, 1947, at Westminster Abbey.
-(Philip had to become a naturalized British subject before any wedding could take place; Meghan has secured a visa to live in the U.K. as the partner of a British citizen for now, but she has to spend five years living there before she can apply for an "indefinite leave to remain" visa, after which she can apply for citizenship.)
+(Philip had to become a naturalized British subject before any wedding could take place; Meghan had secured a visa to live in the U.K. as the partner of a British citizen, but she would have had to spend five years living there before she could apply for an "indefinite leave to remain" visa, after which she could apply for citizenship.)

 All three brides are also now sporting wedding rings made from the same clump of Clogau Welsh gold that's been in the family for generations, as did Princess Diana.

-Though Harry and Meghan are planning to honeymoon in Africa (reportedly Namibia) later this year, they chose duty first and just yesterday made their first public appearance as His and Her Royal Highness the Duke and Duchess of Sussex on Tuesday at a party for Prince Charles' 70th birthday.
+Though Harry and Meghan eventually honeymooned in Africa, they chose duty first and made their first public appearance as His and Her Royal Highness the Duke and Duchess of Sussex three days after their wedding at a party for Prince Charles' 70th birthday.